Corrected Bayesian information criterion for stochastic block models: Experiments

 \subsection{Algorithm}

 Since there are $k^n$ possible assignments for the communities, it is intractable to directly optimize the log-likelihood of the SBM.
-Since the primary goal of our article is to study the penalty function, we use a computationally feasible algorithm--spectral clustering to estimate the community labels for a given $k$.
+Since the primary goal of our article is to study the penalty function, we use a computationally feasible algorithm -- spectral clustering to estimate the community labels for a given $k$.

 The algorithm finds the eigenvectors $u_1,\ldots,u_k$ associated with the $k$ eigenvalues of the Laplacian matrix that are largest in magnitude, forming an $n\times k$ matrix $U=(u_1,\ldots,u_k)$, and then applies the $k$-means algorithm to the rows of $U$.
 For details, see \cite{Rohe:Chatterjee:Yu:2011}.
-They established the consistency of spectral clustering in the stochastic block model under proper conditions imposed on the density of the network and the eigen-structure of the Laplacian matrix.
+They established the consistency of spectral clustering in the stochastic block model under proper conditions on the density of the network and the eigen-structure of the Laplacian matrix.

 For the DCSBM, we apply a variant of spectral clustering, called spectral clustering on ratios-of-eigenvectors (SCORE) proposed by \cite{Jin:2015}.
 Instead of using the Laplacian matrix, the SCORE collects the eigenvectors $v_1,\ldots,v_k$ associated with the $k$ eigenvalues of $A$ that are largest in magnitude, and then forms the $n\times k$ matrix $V=(\mathbf{1},v_2/v_1,\ldots,v_k/v_1)$.
 The SCORE then applies the $k$-means algorithm to the rows of $V$.
-The corresponding consistency results for the DCSBM are also provided.
+The corresponding consistency results for the DCSBM were also established by \cite{Jin:2015}.

 We restrict our attention to candidate values for the true number of communities in the range $k'\in\{1,\ldots,18\}$, both in simulations and the real data analysis.